FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 The ship's entrance gallery seen from behind (therefore being the exit gallery when passengers are in the opposing direction), featuring an advertisement of the company thanking passengers for sailing with them.

-After reaching the top of the escalators, the passenger area welcomes travelers with this beautiful replica of the FIOR DI LEVANTE printed on glass, as shown in last year's tribute post.
+After reaching the top of the escalators, the passenger area welcomes travelers with this beautiful replica of the FIOR DI LEVANTE printed on a glass, as shown in last year's tribute post.

 The impressive reception desk, featuring the company's logo and a funky red and white column.